Orbitale/SvelteAdmin/README.md

 ### Create a Dashboard

-First, create a classic [SvelteKit project](https://kit.svelte.dev/), as a simple empty application, and when prompted whether to use Typescript, say **yes** (we highly recommend using Typescript).
+First, create a classic [SvelteKit project](https://kit.svelte.dev/), as an empty application, and when prompted whether to use Typescript, say **yes** (we highly recommend using Typescript).

 #### The Dashboard config